Detention Center Sexual Abuse Survivors: You Are Not Alone. Get Help Now.

 Establishing Landlord Knowledge of Dangerous Conditions

-Proving the landlord knew or should have known about the hazardous condition is critical.
-Knowledge can be established through:
+Proving the landlord knew or should have known about the hazardous condition is critical in a premises liability case.
+Knowledge can be demonstrated through several forms of evidence:

-Constructive Notice: The condition existed long enough that a reasonably diligent landlord would have discovered it through routine inspections.
-A broken stairway railing that deteriorated over months suggests constructive notice even without direct complaints.
+• Constructive Notice: The condition existed long enough that a reasonably diligent landlord would have discovered it through routine inspections.
+For example, a broken stairway railing that deteriorated over months suggests constructive notice even without direct complaints.

-Document unsafe conditions through photographs, videos, and written communications.
+Additionally, documenting unsafe conditions with photographs, videos, and written communications strengthens your claim.
 Reporting hazards to local building inspectors creates an official record of the dangerous condition.

 Compensation Available in Apartment Complex Injury Cases